(Amended 12/06; 1/09; 2/11; 10/15; 10/18)

 - Reservations.
 Rental vehicles may be reserved by means of a Fleet Services requisition approved by the dean, departmental executive officer, or administrative officer and submitted to Fleet Services as far in advance as possible (at least three days).
 Requisitions may be accepted on a "same day" basis when vehicles are available.
 Fleet Service vehicles may be requisitioned on a long-term basis when the need for continued use of a vehicle exists.
 Minimum lease term is three months and is based on vehicle availability.
-Requisitions for monthly leases will require a departmental written justification and approval by the University Fleet Service Manager (and the Director of Parking and Transportation).
+Requisitions for monthly leases will require a departmental written justification and approval by the University Fleet Service Manager.

 - Operating laws and regulations.
-Fleet Service vehicles are to be operated in accordance with all applicable laws and Fleet Service rules and regulations (see V-19.5 University Driving Policy).
+Fleet Service vehicles are to be operated in accordance with all applicable laws and Fleet Service rules and regulations (see V-15.7 University Driving Policy).

 - Permanent assignments.
 Vehicles assigned to departments on a permanent basis are to be parked overnight in University parking facilities and are not to be driven to and from work, unless prior written approval has been granted.
 Approval may be granted by the unit's dean or vice president by sending a letter to Fleet Services explaining the need for the vehicle to be driven to and from work.
 All other UI fleet and fleet safety policies apply.